Ten common signs of dementia

 Dementia is not part of natural ageing.
 It is important to distinguish between getting older and having a dementia.

-Some signs and symptoms linked to getting older include:
+Common signs of getting older include:

-- you make errors with money sometimes
+- making mistakes with money

 - your eyesight changes and you become long-sighted or develop cataracts

-- you cannot remember the exact word sometimes
+- not always remembering the exact word

-- you make a bad decision occasionally
+- you make the odd bad decision

 - you’re reluctant to go out socially but are still socially active